stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-03-22-splitting-teamcity-kotlin-into-multiple-files.md

 stumbled on it while writing this blog piece.
 It seems to imply that using multiple files is "non-portable," but apparently I _have_ been using the portable DSL: "The portable format does not require specifying the uuid", which I've not been doing.

-But there is a small risk that I could do something drastic and lose my build history without a uuid.
+There is a small risk that I could do something drastic and lose my build history without a uuid.
 Since I also have server backups, I'm not too worried.

-When converting from a single portable script to multiple "non-portable" scripts, be sure to set the package name correctly at the top of each file (for C# developers, this is equivalent to setting the correct namespace).
-Otherwise you will likely trip yourself up with compilation errors, unless you explictly reference the package name in an import.
+And in all of my experiments I've not been able to find any problems with this approach so far.

+## Starting Point

 The official help page has the following sample `settings.kts` file: